IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

 Bidder transactions
 ~~~~~~~~~~~~~~~~~~~~~~

-Let's suppose that Bob wants to bid 100 Ada for Alice's NFT.
+In this example, Bob wants to bid 100 Ada for Alice's NFT.
 In order to do this, Bob creates a transaction with two inputs and one output.

 The two inputs are: